U.S. Government Bonds Rise on European Turmoil | MarketScreener

 "There's a lot of fear, but it's mostly surrounding global economic growth," said Mark Heppenstall, chief investment officer at Penn Mutual Asset Management.
 For the moment, the U.S. appears isolated from those troubles, though they could spill over, adding to the deceleration there, he said.

-The U.S. dollar declined 0.1% against the euro, and both currencies rose against the British pound as investors are watching attempts by Prime Minister Boris Johnson to find ways to extend Brexit talks with the EU.
-The WSJ Dollar Index, which measures the U.S. currency against a basket of 16 others, recently slipped 0.1% to 91.30, still near a multiyear high.
+The U.S. dollar declined 0.2% against the euro, and both currencies fell against the British pound as investors are watching attempts by Prime Minister Boris Johnson to find ways to extend Brexit talks with the EU.
+The WSJ Dollar Index, which measures the U.S. currency against a basket of 16 others, recently slipped 0.2% to 91.21, still near a multiyear high.

 Write to Daniel Kruger at Daniel.Kruger@wsj.com